PetrosKatiforis/BitBoard/README.md

 ## Features

-The application organizes your tasks into seperate boards. <br />
+The application organizes your tasks into separate boards. <br />
 Think of them as categories where all related tasks are grouped together <br />
 <br />